Exclusive: MSCI head expresses concern on China capital controls

 "China has made a lot of progress," Fernandez said, citing the extension of a link between Shanghai and Hong Kong's international market to a $3 trillion market in Shenzhen.
 That makes it easier for international investors to access the Chinese stocks.

-Consultations on the China A Shares inclusion likely will start gearing up after China celebrates its New Year later in January, and some investors said they were optimistic.
+Consultations with Chinese authorities will likely start gearing up after China celebrates its New Year later in January, Fernandez said.

-"They want money coming in and they're not going to do anything to keep people from coming in," said Brendan Ahern, chief investment officer at Krane Funds Advisors LLC in New York.

-China Securities Regulatory Commission, the country's markets regulator, and the State Administration of Foreign Exchange, which controls China's capital account, could not be reached for comment.
+China Securities Regulatory Commission, the country's markets regulator, and the State Administration of Foreign Exchange, which controls China's capital account, could not be immediately reached for comment early in the Asia day.

-(Reporting by Trevor Hunnicutt; Additional reporting by Michelle Price in Hong Kong; Editing by Leslie Adler and Bill Trott)
+(Reporting by Trevor Hunnicutt; Additional reporting by Michelle Price in Hong Kong; Editing by Leslie Adler)